This topic pretty much sums up the point of what I write about here, and I take a specific approach, so I thought that was worth highlighting.

 The largest and most immediate benefit of being fat adapted (beyond the speedy fat loss results) is the decrease in hunger.
 When I ate predominantly carbohydrates, I was perpetually hungry.
 Food and my next meal were always top of mind, and I had a huge tendency to snack.
 Now I am rarely hungry and often have to remind myself to eat (which is just crazy for a food lover like me).

-Not only that, I now have fewer PMS symptoms which was becoming more and more of an issue for me prior to changing my diet, and my mood is pretty constant (unless I have to get Fedex on the phone, in which case, all bets are off).
+Not only that, I now have fewer PMS symptoms which were becoming more and more of an issue for me prior to changing my diet, and my mood is pretty constant (unless I have to get Fedex on the phone, in which case, all bets are off).
 I also feel a lot less brain fog and that post-lunch sleepy feeling is never an issue for me anymore.

 In terms of weight loss, I have found that my hormones have rebalanced, which means that even if I do indulge here and there, my body is better equipt to handle the indulgence.
 Also, as I’ve lowered my glucose requirements, my body has released water retention in the cells, providing a quick release of puffiness and of course, overall inflammation has reduced the thickness of my waistline and my face is less puffy.